tidyverse/magrittr/README.md

        l({ rbind(x %>% head, x %>% tail)})

-     # Examples of the tee operator and teed_pipe.
+     # Examples of the tee operator and pipe_with.

      1:10 %T>% plot(type = "l") %>% multiply_by(2)